kelseyhightower/confd/docs/quick-start-guide.md

 ## Select a backend

-confd support the following backends:
+confd supports the following backends:

 * etcd
 * consul